Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu

 Upper Judd Loop Trail

-The Nuʻuanu Trail is more or less a connector hike to the much larger network of trails up on Tantalus.
+That being said, the Nuʻuanu Trail is more or less a connector hike to the much larger network of trails up on Tantalus.

 Nuʻuanu Trail Junction